-Previously, Daniel co-founded Lines of Faith, a Muslim-Jewish hip hop and poetry collective that uses performances and workshops to challenge prejudice and build meaningful bonds between communities.
-The group has run hundreds of programs throughout the UK, Europe and the USA.
+Along the way, I co-founded Moishe House London, a fun and successful experiment in post-denominational Judaism.
+Along with Mohammed Yahya, I also launched Lines of Faith, a Muslim-Jewish hip hop and poetry collective that uses performances and workshops to challenge prejudice and build meaningful bonds across communities.
+The group has run hundreds of programs throughout the UK, Europe, and the USA.

 In 2015, the Jewish Week selected me as one of the 36 young leaders “remaking the Jewish community.”